fivetran/dbt_quickbooks_source/README.md

 ## Models

-This package contains staging models, designed to work simultaneously with our [QuickBooks modeling package](https://github.com/fivetran/dbt_quickbooks).
+This package contains staging models, designed to work simultaneously with our [QuickBooks transformation package](https://github.com/fivetran/dbt_quickbooks).
 The staging models name columns consistently across all packages:

 * Boolean fields are prefixed with `is_` or `has_`
 * Timestamps are appended with `_at`